jmaxwilson/vscode-povray/README.md

 *This extension does not install POV-Ray*.
 You can either install it yourself or run it using Docker.

+## Known Issues

+- On Windows using Powershell as the integrated terminal, if the output path setting has a path with a space in one of the path names, POV-Ray fails to honor the output path or fails to render.
+Spaces in path names work properly on all other supported platforms and terminals.

 ### **Running POV-Ray using Docker**

 If you have [Docker](https://www.docker.com/products/docker-desktop) installed, you can easily run POV-Ray on any platform by selecting the **Docker** > **Enable Docker** option in the VS Code POV-Ray settings.